Shaftesbury Abbey: In literature

-Thomas Hardy wrote of the Abbey ruins:
+Thomas Hardy wrote of the abbey ruins:

 Vague imaginings of its castle, its three mints, its magnificent apsidal Abbey, the chief glory of south Wessex, its twelve churches, its shrines, chantries, hospitals, its gabled freestone mansions—all now ruthlessly swept away—throw the visitor, even against his will, into a pensive melancholy which the stimulating atmosphere and limitless landscape around him can scarcely dispel.

-A novel based on the dissolution of the Abbey, The Butcher's Daughter, by Victoria Glendinning was published in 2018.
+A novel based on the dissolution of the abbey, The Butcher's Daughter, by Victoria Glendinning was published in 2018.

+Shaftesbury Abbey appears in The Mirror & the Light, the final part of Hilary Mantel's trilogy covering the life of Thomas Cromwell, published in 2020.
+There is an important scene where Cromwell meets Dorothea Clancy/Dorothy Clusey, the illegitimate daughter of Cardinal Wolsey, and Abbess Elizabeth Zouche.
+Both nuns are real historical figures, though it is not known whether Cromwell ever visited Shaftesbury Abbey.

 Matrix is a 2021 historical novel by Lauren Groff about Abbess Mary of Shaftesbury, supposed by some historians to be the author Marie de France.

-List of Abbesses
+List of abbesses

 The list that follows is clearly incomplete.
 Unless specified, the dates given are those of mentions in the historic record.